r4g3r4hk/nerd-dragon-slayer/README.md

   ### You will have 3 options to fight the dragon, Attack, Defend, and Smite.

-  1. Attack: You will attack the dragon, dealing damage to it based on your attack stat. (+Money, +Mana)
+  1. Attack: You will attack the dragon, dealing damage to it based on your attack stat. (+Money, +Mana)⚔️

-  2. Defend: You will defend against the dragon's attack, reducing the damage based on your defense stat. (+Mana)
+  2. Defend: You will defend against the dragon's attack, reducing the damage based on your defense stat. (+Mana)𐂫

-  3. Smite: You will attack the dragon with fixed 2.2x damage, consuming mana in the process. (+Extra Money)
+  3. Smite: You will attack the dragon with fixed 2.2x damage, consuming mana in the process. (+Extra Money)🩸

   ```bash
   A - Attack   S - Smite(20 Mana) D - Defense  P - Shopping